pirsch-analytics/docs/docs/integrations/wordpress.md

 ![WordPress Plugin](../static/integrations/wordpress.png)

 Enter the hostname you used to set up the website on the Pirsch dashboard and the client ID and/or secret.
-You can create new clients for your website in the [Settings page] (/get-started/backend-integration#creating-a-client).
+You can create new clients for your website in the [Settings page](/get-started/backend-integration#creating-a-client).
 We recommend that you use an **Access Token** instead of an oAuth client, as this avoids unnecessary roundtrips.

 After you click *Save*, Pirsch will start collecting statistics for your site.